In SeaDataNet, there are two kinds of account:

 No, all data are not unrestricted and free for use.

-The general case is free an open access for data, around 85% of the data are accessible.
-Once the user is registered and have agreed with the “SeaDataNet user Licence”, he can, by default access all data which are unrestricted or under SeaDataNet licence.
+The general case is free and open access for data, around 91% of the data are accessible.
+Once the user is registered, he can, by default, access all data which are under CC-BY 4.0 licence.

-The data are withheld from general circulation and disclosure but access may be obtained on a case-by-case basis through negotiation.
+The restricted data (9%) are withheld from general circulation and disclosure but access may be obtained on a case-by-case basis through negotiation.

 If you use SeaDataNet data in your publications please include the following in the Acknowledgements: